younggg96/frontend-prep-interview/BasicBQ/q3-project.md

 项目经验
 Can you tell me about a project you worked on recently?
 （可以介绍一个你最近做过的项目吗？）
 Sure!
 One of the most impactful projects I worked on was at Vibrant Wellness.
-I led the frontend rearchitecture of their e-commerce platform from the ground up.
+I led the frontend rearchitecture of their e-commerce platform from 0 to launch.
 The old system was built with Vue 2 and had issues like slow builds, poor SEO, and inconsistent UI.
 I redesigned the architecture using React, Next.js, and Tailwind CSS, and implemented SSR and SSG for better performance and SEO.
 We also introduced component-based development and reusable patterns, which helped improve team efficiency and code quality.
 As the frontend tech lead, I handled everything from architecture planning to mentoring junior devs.
 Within three months of launch, organic traffic went up by 30%.
 I’m proud because I took ownership from zero to launch and made a measurable business impact.